Most companies are surprised to discover that the vast majority of their users have never actually used their product. Not even once.

 In this article, I will share the five main strategies we implemented at Ausmed that helped us significantly improve our customer onboarding experience and increase our activation rate from 15% to 75% over two years.

-Customer onboarding is the combined set of experiences, communications, and outcomes your customers have the first time they use your product.
+Customer onboarding is the combined set of experiences, communications, and outcomes your new customers have the first time they use your product.

 Designing a great customer experienceis not about luck or magic.
 Great customer onboarding is100% engineered, meaning you can (and should) implement, optimize, and test your way toward the ideal experience for your product and customers.